EricZinda/Perplexity/docs/devvocab/devvocabLocativePrepositions.md

     return events
 ~~~

 And now we are finally ready to write the `_copy_v_1` verb itself!
-Be forewarned that there is a lot of "mechanism" in there to fish the right things out of places.
+Be forewarned that there is a lot of "mechanism" in there to fish the right things out of the right places.
 We'll fix that next.
 But first, let's see the raw code and understand what it does:

 ~~~
 @Predication(vocabulary, names=["_copy_v_1"])
 def locative_copy_v_1_comm(state, e_introduced_binding, x_actor_binding, x_what_binding, h_where):

     # We only know how to copy things from the
     # computer's perspective
     if x_actor_binding.value.name == "Computer":

         # Only allow copying files and folders
         if isinstance(x_what_binding.value, (File, Folder)):

             # Determine which events in the scopal argument will hold
             # the LocativePreposition
             where_events = scopal_events_modifying_individual(x_what_binding.variable.name, h_where)
             found_locative_preposition = False
             if len(where_events) > 0:

                 # Normalize the tree, which could return multiple solutions like any call()
                 for solution in call(state, h_where, normalize=True):

                     # Get the value for each event and see if it holds a
                     # LocativePreposition
                     for where_event in where_events:
                         e_where_binding = solution.get_binding(where_event)
                         if "LocativePreposition" in e_where_binding.value:

                             # found the information in the event, copy "in" that location
                             found_locative_preposition = True